nitawa/dll-howto/README.md

-The aim of this mini-project is to show you how to generate and call a dynamic library (DLL) under Windows.
+The aim of this mini-project is to show how to generate and call a dynamic library (DLL) under Windows.

 There are two approaches used to export symbols to a DLL: the first approach, which we'll call declspec, is based on the__declspec function.